temporalio/documentation/docs/references/web-ui-server-env-vars.md

 ```

 The environmental variables are defined as follows.
-For more information on setting up a server environment, check out our [mTLS configuration guide](/docs/typescript/security)
+For more information on setting up a server environment, see [mTLS configuration guide](/docs/typescript/security)

 ## `TEMPORAL_ADDRESS`